 Room 39 and the Cornish Legacy by Mark Simmons

 The murky world of the secret service and international terrorism comes to a Cornish seaside village, against a background of Britain, gripped by civil disorder.
 Divided by the Miners’ Strike, and struck by IRA atrocities in 1984.
 A reluctant heir, Rob Nicolson former Royal Marine Commando, arrives in Cornwall to claim the legacy of ‘Kantara’ his late aunt’s bungalow.

-A letter and diaries from his dead aunt takes him back to World War II espionage, which feature Ian Fleming.
+A letter and diaries from his dead aunt takes him back to World War II espionage, which features Ian Fleming.
 He begins to investigate and sets in motion a chain of violent events that involve Naval Intelligence, MI5, and the IRA.
-On the shores of a Californian lake the story reaches its bleak and stunning conclusion.
+On the shores of a Californian lake, the story reaches its bleak and stunning conclusion.